Net2Phone: History

 In August 2000, Jonathan Fram, president of the company, left the company to join eVoice.

 In September 2000, the company formed Adir Technologies, a joint venture with Cisco Systems.
 In March 2002, the company sued Cisco for breach of contract.

-In 2001, the company acquired iPing.

 In February 2002, the company announced 110 layoffs, or 28% of its workforce.

 In October 2004, Liore Alroy became chief executive officer of the company.

 On March 13, 2006, IDT Corporation acquired the shares of the company that it did not already own for $2.05 per share.

+In 2015, net2phone began providing Unified Communications as a Service (UCaaS) targeted to the SMB market. net2phone’s UCaaS initiative was developed by the Company’s management team led by its President, Jonah Fink.

+Over the next 3 years, net2phone continued to expand its UCaaS offering into Argentina, Brazil, Colombia, Mexico, and Peru leveraging its local infrastructure, communication licenses and local staff all while selling in the respective market’s local currency and language sets.

+Acquisitions

-In January 2017, the company acquired LiveNinja.
+In 2001, the company acquired iPing.